ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 - **Open-source software grants**: a number of foundations and grant programs fund open-source infrastructure work in the data sovereignty, federated social, and user-agency spaces.
 Several look like reasonable fits for parts of this project; specifics will be disclosed as applications are submitted.
 - **Direct sponsorship**: individuals, companies, or institutions who care about social media data sovereignty and want to fund a concrete deliverable.
-- **Individual backers**: anyone who wants to chip in toward shipping the prototype, with paths through Patreon (earmarked contributions to UltimApe) or other small-pledge mechanisms to be set up before any campaign launches.
+- **Individual backers**: annyone who wants to chip in toward shipping the prototype, currently via Patreon or PayPal (see the [Support or Stay in the Loop](#support-or-stay-in-the-loop) section above), with additional small-pledge mechanisms possible when the formal drive launches.

 ### Why this attempt is different